 Lucy Johnson is the founder and CEO of Green Salon, the UK’s first sustainable lifestyle consultancy.
-She is also one of Britain’s first sustainability coaches, working with people to give their homes and lives stylish green makeovers.
+She is also one of Britain’s first sustainability coaches, working with companies and individuals to help them make more informed, ethical choices.

-Green Salon offers unique and tailored guidance to individuals on how to make their lives greener and supports them in transforming eco-overwhelm into a sense of personal agency and optimism about tackling the climate crisis.
+Green Salon offers unique and tailored guidance to businesses looking to go greener and supports them in transforming eco-overwhelm into a sense of personal agency and optimism about tackling the climate crisis.
+In 2023, Lucy launched the country’s first green agony aunt column in Country & Town House magazine.

-Her work is pioneering a drive to transition away from a carbon-intensive, throw-away lifestyle to a chic, conscious lifestyle, focusing on quality over quantity, through coaching, styling, workshops, talks, articles and a curated collection of gorgeous and truly sustainable brands.
+Her work is pioneering a drive to transition away from a carbon-intensive, throw-away lifestyle to a chic, conscious lifestyle, focusing on quality over quantity, through talks, coaching, workshops, articles and a curated collection of gorgeous and truly sustainable brands.

 Before starting Green Salon, Lucy was a television journalist for 16 years, covering the environment, politics and foreign affairs for broadcasters including ITN, APTN and the BBC.
 She spent her early journalistic career looking at the politics of the global energy supply.